vsbuffalo/findorf/README.md

 extension.
 Essentially, this method chooses the start site based on whatever evidence we have.

-If the **5'-most methionine** approach were used (not recommend currently), we face an ambiguity: should we chose the open ended case (1) or the closed case (6)?
-To decide, we need additional information about whether we think we're missing the 5'-end of this contig.
-This is why the `--use-missing-5prime` option exists: this rule-based uses simple thresholding (see below) to guess whether a contig is missing its 5' and start codon.
-In this case, it will remove or keep open-ended start cases (ORF 1 in this example).
+If the **5'-most methionine** approach were used, we face an

-Note that the **5'-most HSP** approch removes the need for this simple threshold-based rule.
-Suppose we had HSP1, but ORF 5's methionine did not exist.
-In this case, we don't have anythink to resolve between candidates 6 and 1: 6 would be chosen because this is candidate overlaps the 5'-most HSP.
-ORF candidate 1 would only be chosen in the event that 4 and 6 did not exist.
-Again, this approach is about using whatever evidence available and not infering more than the HSPs say.
+ambiguity: should we chose the open ended case (1) or the closed case (6)?
+If there is a non-open ended ORF (that is, there is a methionine 5' of the HSP), this is chosen.
+If there were two non-open ORF cases, we would choose the one with the earliest methionine.
+But in this approach, the handling of missing 5'-ends is less clear.

-Fundamentally, it's a tradeoff between the cost of possibly choosing an internal methionine and choosing the outermost methionine and possibly predicting part of the UTR is coding sequence.
+Between the two approaches there's a tradeoff between the cost of possibly choosing an internal methionine and choosing the outermost methionine and possibly predicting part of the UTR is coding sequence.
 [Sparks and Brendel](http://www.biomedcentral.com/1471-2105/9/381) (2008) show that the 1st ATG approch works very well 94% specificity and sensitivity (assuming complete 5' regions), but one may decide the